slack-rpg/slack-rpg/README.md

 ## Locations
 When your GM is invited to a new channel, it will generate a new Location and link it to the channel.
 Locations will have any number of Points of Interest.
 When a location is first generated, it will have a NPC ruler of a certain class/level.
 When a player reaches that level, they can challenge the NPC to a battle.
 If they win they become the new ruler of the location.
 Other players can challenge  that player to become the new ruler.

-## Points of Interest
-Each Location can have any number of Points of Interest (POI).
+### Location Types

-POI can be of various types:
+Location can be of various types:
 - **Tavern**: Usually contains NPCs and a quest board
 - **Adventure**: An area of danger and intrigue
 - **Shop**: An area to buy and sell items